cheerful/freckle-apidocs/users.md

 ### Roles

-Only the account owner can use this API method.
+Only administrators and the account owner can use this API method.

 <a id="update"></a>Update user
 -----------